siteorigin/origami/README.md

 * Improved compatibility with latest Page Builder changes.
 * Renamed all page templates to comply with theme requirements.
 * Transitioned away from using blog page templates.
+* Updated to latest FitVids.
+* Fixed licensing in readme file.
+* Moved over to iconic fonts instead of SVG.
+* Framework updates.